CageCode/World-Food-Ecosystems/practical2/Mapping.md

 # Step 3: Extracting information from GEE

+Let us see where the measurements of the salinity are taken on earth.
+To achieve that, we need to load in the points data.
+This data is located in the .zip file that you have downloaded and probably contains extensions that you are not familiar with, but which allow GEE (and other GIS-software) to process the data.
+In order to get the data in GEE, perform the following steps:

+> Click on the *Assets* tab in the top-left corner of Google Earth Engine
+> Click on the red box called *New*
+> Select *Shape files* under Table Upload
+> Press on *Select* under Source Files
+> Select the five *lakes* files (the .cpg, .dbf, .prj, .shp, .shx -files), you can select multiple files by clicking each of them while holding the control-key (cntrl on keyboard) at the same time.
+> Click on *Upload*, the points will be uploaded to GEE, this might take a while.

 >First thing to do is to import the shapefile with the lake sampling points as an asset.
 You have done this in a previous practical, but if [you forgot how to do this, click here](https://liesjacobs.github.io/worldfoodecosystems2023/practical2/intro.html)